goatshriek/stumpless/docs/style.md

 these will help you follow the logic of code and understand how to choose names in your own additions.

+ * **`stumpless_` prefix** Functions and types that are provided by the library almost all begin with `stumpless_` to minimize namespace conflicts with users of the library.
+There are a few exceptions to this rule (like `stump` and `stumplog`), but in general if you are creating a new public-facing function then it should start with this prefix.
  * **`config_` prefix** Functions that start with `config_` are dependent on the build configuration of the project.
 They may resolve to a different function when built on different platforms or with different flags, but will always